imdbmi/imdbmi.github.io/index.md

  - [OpenSubtitles](https://opus.nlpl.eu/OpenSubtitles-v2018.php) from which we were able to extract over 20 000 english subtitles and map to our existing data.
 - [Consumer Price Index for All Urban Consumers](https://fred.stlouisfed.org/series/CPIAUCNS) To study the revenue we first need to adjust the revenue according to the inflation rate.
 To this end we use the inflation rate data from *Federal Reserve Economic Data*.
 Since this inflation data goes all the way back to 1913, therefore, it lends itself to our analysis of film revenues beginning in the early 19th century.

-To give our readers a brief view of the movies we use, we plot the top 21 genres in the movie dataset we combined.
+To give our readers a brief view of the data we use, we plot out the top 21 genres in the dataset we combined in Figure 1.
 <center>
 <iframe
 frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" src="plots/top_21_genre_movies.html">
 </iframe>
+<figcaption><em>Figure 1.</em> Overview of the dataset.</figcaption>
 </center>

+From the plot we can see that in this dataset most movies produced in history belong to the category of *drama film* and the distribution is indeed a long-tailed one.

 To study the revenue we first need to adjust the revenue according to the inflation rate.
 To this end we use the inflation rate data from **Federal Reserve Economic Data**[^1], specifically the [Consumer Price Index for All Urban Consumers](https://fred.stlouisfed.org/series/CPIAUCNS).
 Since this inflation data records CPI from year 2022 and goes all the way back to 1913, therefore, it lends itself to our analysis of film revenues beginning in the early 19th century.
 The adjustment is done by multiplying the inflation rate factor to the movie revenue.